-- H. "Employee" means a person who is employed, in any capacity, by the County of Santa Fe. - I. "Elected Official" means a member of the Board of County Commissioners, the County Clerk, the County Treasurer, the County Sheriff, the County Assessor, the County Surveyor but does not include the County Probate Judge. - J. "Ex parte communication" means a direct or indirect communication with a party or the party's representative outside the presence of the other parties concerning a pending adjudication that deals with substantive matters or issues on the merits of the proceeding.
-Ex parte communications do not include statements that are limited to providing publicly available information about a pending adjudication or solely related to the status of the proceeding. - K. "Family" means an individual's spouse, domestic partner, children, siblings, or parents. - L. "Financial Interest" means any interest of an Elected Official, an Employee, an Appointed Official, a Volunteer, that is: (i) an ownership interest or other interest in any contract or prospective contract with the Countybusiness; (ii) an interest in the sale of real or personal property to or from the County; ;-(iii) any employment or prospective employment for which negotiations have already begun; (iii) a financial relationship with a person or business whose interests may be affected by the County either because of the County's regulatory authority or because of a pending application; (iv) or (iv) any other interest that may be affected by the County; or (v) any employment or prospective employment for which negotiations have already begun where the prospective employer has an interest in the sale of real or personal property to or from the County, a financial relationship with a person or business whose interests may be affected by the County either because of the County's regulatory authority or because of a pending application, or any other interest that may be affected by the County.
+H. "Employee" means a person who is employed, in any capacity, by the County of Santa Fe.

+I. "Elected Official" means a member of the Board of County Commissioners, the County Clerk, the County Treasurer, the County Sheriff, the County Assessor, the County Surveyor but does not include the County Probate Judge.

+J. "Ex parte communication" means a direct or indirect communication with a party or the party's representative outside the presence of the other parties concerning a pending adjudication that deals with substantive matters or issues on the merits of the proceeding.
+Ex parte communications do not include statements that are limited to providing publicly available information about a pending adjudication or solely related to the status of the proceeding.

+K. "Family" means an individual's spouse, domestic partner, children, siblings, or parents.

+L. "Financial Interest" means any interest of an Elected Official, an Employee, an Appointed Official, a Volunteer, that is: (i) an ownership interest or other interest in any contract or prospective contract with the County; (ii) an interest in the sale of real or personal property to or from the County; (iii) a financial relationship with a person or business whose interests may be affected by the County; (iv) any employment or prospective employment for which negotiations have already begun where the prospective employer has an interest in the sale of real or personal property to or from the County; or (v) any other interest that may be affected by the County.
 An interest held by the Elected Official's spouse or minor children shall be considered an interest of the Elected Official, Appointed Official, a Volunteer, or Employee for purposes of this Ordinance.